Why the Astros' underappreciated Alex Bregman should be a household name

 Soft hands and an accurate arm on display.

 As though to remind us that Bregman did his job in defeat, he provided the biggest challenge to Dodgers lockdown closer Kenley Jansen in the ninth.
-Bregman swung and missed only once against Jansen on Tuesday night, worked the count full, and on the eighth pitch of the at-bat he lined out to center on a well struck ball.
+Bregman swung and missed only once against Jansen on Tuesday night, worked the count full, and on the eighth pitch of the at-bat lined out to center on a well struck ball.

 So when you ponder the fact that the Astros may win the World Series in 2017 and figure to contend for years to come, think of the likes of Altuve, Correa, and Springer, yes.
-Also, though, spare some room in your mind for Bregman, who does it all on the field, and is going to do it all on the field for at least the next decade or so.
+But also spare some room for Bregman, who does it all on the field, and is going to do it all on the field for at least the next decade or so.

 -